transdigiware/blockchain/howto/ibp-console-join-network.md

 1. Navigate to the **Nodes** page and click **Add ordering service**.
 2. Click the option to **Import an existing ordering service**.
-3. Select the **Service location** where the ordering service was deployed, and click the **Add file** button to select the JSON that represents the ordering service.
+3. Then click the **Add file** button to select the JSON that represents the ordering service.
+If the JSON representing the ordering service was created before October 2nd, 2019, you will be asked to specify a **Service location** for this ordering service.
-4. When you are asked to associate an identity, select the peer organization identity.
-In this tutorial, that would be `Org2 MSP admin`.
+4. When you are asked to associate an identity for the ordering service nodes, select the peer organization identity you have locally (note that this "association" step is for administration of the ordering nodes themselves and will not make this identity one of the "ordering service administrators" mentioned in the [Add the peer's organization to the consortium](#ibp-console-join-network-add-org2-local) above.
+In this tutorial, this local peer organization identity would be `Org2 MSP admin`.
 Click **Add ordering service**.

 When this process is complete, it is possible for `Org2` to create a channel hosted on the `Ordering Service`.